Imaginous/Tesla_Tweaks/README.md

 - 2x Small push button switches - [Link](https://nl.aliexpress.com/item/1005002571813750.html)
 - 8x Small round magnets (4x2mm) to hold the top cover - [Link](https://nl.aliexpress.com/item/1005005282318653.html)
 - Some pieces of wire to solder the buttons to the S3XY-button PCB
-- 2mm bolt and nut
+- I replaced the bold and nut with a 2mm axle 17mm long, the bold is a bit too thin ~~(2mm bolt and nut)~~
 - Springs from a pen
 - Sanding paper to smoothen the 3D print
 - A 3D printer, I use a Prusa MK2